 Your system contains eight diagnostic LED indicators on the rear of the motherboard (visible through two small holes in the rear panel).
-The LEDs indicate errors that occur during system initialization and power-on self test (POST).
+The LEDs indicate errors that occur during system initialization, power-on self test (POST), and console initialization.

 Location of the LEDs